-I never expected to have trouble conceiving, for me it always felt like a given; find man; buy house in country with big garden; get married; have child; have more childs and possibly dog.
-We diligently worked through this checklist ticking things off until eventually we knew the date we were going to start trying, had read our “How to conceive” book and I’d even removed my tummy ring in anticipation of an ever-swelling belly; hell, we were serious about this; we were going to do it and we were ready to be parents.
-The excitement was palpable, it felt illicit even that first time we took a romantic “tumble” using no contraception and oh my goodness, how I thought that was it, that lady luck was with us and out of our passion, parents would be created.
+I never expected to have trouble conceiving.
+For me it always felt like a given; find man; buy house in country with big garden; get married; have child; have more childs and possibly dog.
+We diligently worked through this checklist ticking things off until eventually we knew the date we were going to start trying, had read our “How to conceive” book and I’d even removed my tummy button ring in anticipation of an ever-swelling belly; hell, we were serious about this; we were going to do it and we were ready to be parents.
+The excitement was palpable, it felt illicit even, that first time we took a romantic “tumble” using no contraception, and oh my goodness, how I thought that was it, that lady luck was with us and out of our passion, parents would be created.

 And then we went to see our GP.

 Infertility can feel incredibly lonely.
-We had a huge amount of support from friends and family and yet at times I remember feeling so isolated.
+We had a huge amount of support from friends and family and yet, at times, I remember feeling so isolated.
 I felt like a social pariah who could only watch from the side-lines as pregnancies were announced and new babies were welcomed in to the world.
-We’d watch films and tv shows knowing that couples would do the deed once and end up pregnant, and I just felt so sad and lonely.
+We’d watch films and tv shows knowing that couples would do the deed once and end up pregnant, yet I never did.

 Following round six we were successful but sadly that pregnancy ended in an early miscarriage, however, for the first time ever we’d ended up with two little frozen embryos, so, in for a penny, in for a pound we went!
-Based on our history and struggle to conceive it was agreed that both embryos would be implanted and many fingers would be crossed.
-Bizarrely, for us, we’d decided to keep this frozen cycle a secret and even when POSITIVE finally, finally, finally flashed up on the screen, still decided to keep the news under our belts until we got to the all important 12 weeks.
-However, as it so often does, fate had completely different ideas and the news was broken early.
-At 8 weeks pregnant I was rushed in to hospital for emergency surgery to remove an ectopic pregnancy whilst surgeons did everything they could to save my life and that of the baby who had managed to settle in the right place.
+Based on our history, and struggle to conceive, it was agreed that both embryos would be transferred and many fingers would be crossed.
+Bizarrely, for us, we’d decided to keep this frozen cycle a secret and even when POSITIVE finally, finally, finally flashed up on the screen, still decided to keep the news under our belts until we reached that all important twelve week mark.
+But, as it so often does, fate had completely different ideas and the news was broken early.
+At eight weeks pregnant I was rushed in to hospital for emergency surgery, to remove an ectopic pregnancy, whilst surgeons did everything they could to save my life and that of the baby who had managed to settle in the right place.

 And miracles do happen.